-In 2000 he worked as an assistant director of Frank Castorf and assistant dramaturge of Stefanie Carp on the performance “Fatherland”, based on the roman by Robert Harris as a Co - production of Schauspielhaus Hamburg and Volksbühne Berlin.
+In 2000 he worked as an assistant director of Frank Castorf and assistant dramaturge of Stefanie Carp on the performance “Fatherland”, based on the Robert Harris' novel.
+Project was a co-production of Schauspielhaus Hamburg and Volksbühne Berlin.

-In 2003 he played the leading role in the movie “In the sign of Taurus”, directed by Petr Tadorovski.
+In 2003 he played the leading role in the movie “In the sign of Taurus”, directed by Petr Todorovski.

-From 2008-2013 Georg was the artistic director of the Joseph Beuys Theatre in Moscow.
+From 2008 to 2013 Georg was the artistic director of the Joseph Beuys Theater in Moscow.

-2010 - 2012 he developed the theatre programming for Moscow’s Sakharov Centre and the Memorial Society.
-In 2012 he was the curator of the theatre program "Breaking the borders" at the Sakharov Centre, supported by the European Commission and the curator of the theatre program "Memory Drama" at Memorial Society.
+2010 - 2012 he developed the theatre program for Sakharov Centre in Moscow and the Memorial Society.
+In 2012 he was the curator of the theatre program "Breaking the borders" in the Sakharov Centre, supported by the European Commission and the curator of the theatre program "Memory Drama" in Memorial Society.

-In 2010/2011 Georg Genoux worked in the artistic direction at the Alexei Kasanzev Playwright and Director Center in Moscow and at the Youth Theatre in Saratov.
+In 2010-2011 Georg Genoux worked in the artistic direction of the Alexei Kasanzev' Playwright and Director Center in Moscow and at the Theater for Young Spectators in Saratov.

-2012/2013 he also worked as a curator and director at the National Centre for Contemporary Art (NCCA) in Moscow.
+2012-2013 he also developed projects at the National Centre for Contemporary Art (NCCA) in Moscow.

-2012 - 2015, Georg has worked as the artistic director of the Interdisciplinary Theatre Laboratory NEDRAma by the Replica Theatre in Sofia (Bulgaria).
+2012-2015, Georg worked as the artistic director of the Interdisciplinary Theatre Laboratory NEDRAma by the Replica Theatre in Sofia (Bulgaria).

-Since June 2015 Georg Genoux works together with Nataliya Vorozhbyt and Maxym Kurochkin as the artistic directors of the project "Theatre of Displaced People" in Kiev.
+2015-2017 Georg Genoux was together with Nataliya Vorozhbyt and Alexei Karachinski the artistic directors of the project "Theater of Displaced People" in Kiev.

 Awards and participation at festivals